qchantel/california-housing-neural-network/README.md

 - [ ] understand how to check for overfitting? (beyond test set)
 - [ ] dropout technique
 - [ ] save the model to be able to run it without training
-- [ ] early stopping and validation splits?
 - [ ] perf: is it possible to use Mac GPU? is torch already using it?

 ## Notes